gift-surg/puma/puma/runnable/README.md

 As illustrated in the example above, it is legal to configure the runnable such that multiple input buffers are handled by a single subscription.
 The user code can also respond to bespoke commands.

-The `MultiBufferServicingRunnable` class contains default handling of the `Stop` command and of error handling.
+The `MultiBufferServicingRunnable` class contains a default handler for the `Stop` command and errors.
 Its `_execute()` method runs until one of the following conditions is met:

 * a `Stop` command is received; or